rage/java-programming/data/part-12/2-arraylist-and-hashtable.md

 <!-- Taulukoita voi käyttää täysin samalla tavalla kuin muitakin muuttujia, eli niitä voi käyttää esimerkiksi oliomuuttujina, metodin parametreina, metodin paluuvaluena ym. -->

-Arrays can be used exactly in the same manner as other variables, so they can be object variables, method parameters, return values of methods, and so on.
+Arrays can be used in the exact same manner as other variables, so they can be object variables, method parameters, return values of methods, and so on.

 <!-- Merkittävä osa yleisesti käytetyistä tietorakenteista käyttää taulukoita niiden sisäisessä toteutuksessa. -->